 Laser vein ablation is a quick, effective procedure that involves minimal discomfort and represents a vast improvement over the traditional option of vein stripping and ligation surgery that was often painful and required up to six weeks of recovery.
 After the procedure, a patient can literally walk out of the office and resume normal activities within 24 hours.
-Laser vein ablation boasts a 95% success rate.
+Laser vein ablation boasts a 95-percent success rate.

 Vein mapping helps determine if you are a candidate for laser vein ablation.

 Ambulatory phlebectomy is a minimally invasive surgical technique used to treat varicose veins that are not caused by saphenous vein reflux.
-The abnormal vein is removed through a tiny incision or incisions using a special set of tools.
+The abnormal vein is removed through a tiny slit-like incision or incisions using a special set of tools.
 The procedure is done under local anesthesia and typically takes less than an hour to perform.
 Recovery is rapid, and most patients do not need to interrupt regular activity after ambulatory phlebectomy.

 Peripheral artery disease